 As the dreaded day comes when the hot water just isn’t flowing or worse, you come home and your house is flooded, there is very little an average homeowner can do to fix the problem.
 Most people are lucky if they know whether their water heater is gas or electric, let alone where to start when the unit breaks down.
 Javier Vidrio, the service manager at -1800-anytyme answers the most pressing questions concerning water heater maintenance, repair and installation.

 How long have you been a water heater technician?

-I’ve been working as an HVAC technician for over 10 years.
+I’ve been working as a technician for over 10 years.

 Why isn’t it a good idea to fix your own water heater?